Jeffrey Rutgard, M.D., M.S.

 Since the Fall of 1999 Dr. Rutgard has devoted his entire practice of medicine to serving the poor in the international humanitarian sector via on-going volunteer medical and surgical clinics in collaboration with SEE International, the Hawaiian Eye Foundation, Isight Missions, Faith Community Church, North Shore Christian Church, Medical Ministry International, Flying Samaritans, LIGA, Orbis, and many other international foundations.
 Dr. Rutgard has participated in over 150 Humanitarian Medical Projects, performed over 100,000 charity patient examinations, and over 10,000 humanitarian surgeries.
 He has been an Adjunct Assistant Professor at Loma Linda University, Clinical instructor for small incision cataract surgery in the United States and internationally and has educated over one thousand ophthalmologists worldwide.
 Dr. Rutgard is a guest lecturer in the United States and internationally for Medical Colleges, Medical Societies, Universities, Schools, and Churches.

-To see Dr. Jeff’s expedition calendar, click here: 2018 Expedition and Events.
 To find out how to join him on a mission or receive one-on-one MSICS training from Dr. Jeff, click here: Volunteer & Train with Dr. Jeff.